-Figure 9: Comparison of cooling tower operating weight (pounds) to alternate HVAC types by cooling capacity 36 Figure 10: Comparison of cooling tower footprint (ft 2) to alternate HVAC types by cooling capacity 36 Figure 11: Comparison of number of cooling tower cells to number of outdoor units of alternate HVAC types by cooling capacity Figure 12: Annual Electricity Savings by Climate Zone and Efficiency 52 Figure 13: Proposed NRCC-MCH-E compliance document 160 Figure 14: Proposed NRCC-MCH-E compliance document with equations shown 160
+Figure 12: Annual Electricity Savings by Climate Zone and Efficiency 45 Figure 13: Proposed NRCC-MCH-E compliance document 144 Figure 14: Proposed NRCC-MCH-E compliance document with equations shown 144

 Executive Summary

 This CASE Report presents justifications for code changes to cooling towers and blowdown controls that refine and build on prior code changes to Title 24, Part 6 approved by the CEC.
 The proposed code changes would apply to nonresidential and multifamily new construction, new systems serving additions, alterations (except for existing buildings), and both open-circuit and closed-circuit cooling towers 150 tons and larger.
 The two proposed measures would implement the following requirements: